Unit 2 Ferry Wharf

 I think I realised that I’m more resilient and adaptable than I would’ve thought.
 It can be a bit stressful at first, especially when you have to deal with all the admin around relocating like finding a place, opening a new bank account, choosing the best telecom operator, etc. But once you’ve done all this, you soon realise that everything comes naturally and you’re actually settled before knowing it.
 There’s this one day when you wake up and ask yourself: ok, what do I need to sort out today?
 And the answer is actually: I’m all done!

 Workwise, it’s a similar process.
 You obviously have to learn to adapt to different internal procedures, rebuild a network and generate a new workload, etc. But again, once you learn that you’ve been able to do it once, you’re no longer afraid of it.

 Aloïs, if you could relive these experiences again, what would you have done differently?

 I know this will sound cliché but, absolutely nothing.
 I’d live all these experiences to the fullest.
 Every new move was prompted by either opportunities or personal factors and I have no regrets whatsoever.

 Not really.
-I spent quite a long time in the UK overall (more than 7 years) so I think I’ve acquired this double-culture whereby I’ve learnt to enjoy what both sides of the Channel can offer equally.
-I like a good coffee when I’m in France and I’m just as happy when I can have a proper tea when I go to the UK.
+I spent quite a long time in the UK overall (more than 7 years) so I think I’ve acquired this ‘double culture’ whereby I’ve learnt to enjoy what both sides of the Channel can offer equally.
+I like good coffee when I’m in France and I’m just as happy when I can have proper tea when I go to the UK.
 The analogy doesn’t work with beer and wine though I drink both wherever I am!